Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

-In this section we apply the tools described in the previous sections on the steady-state BVAR of \citet{villani2009}.
-This model has been widely used among practitioners and forecasters of macroeconomic variables, see e.g. \citet{Gustafsson2016} and the references therein. \citet{giannone2015} show that finding the right values for the hyperparameters in BVARs can significantly improve forecasting performance.
+In this section, we use BOOP-EI to estimate the prior hyperparameters of the steady-state BVAR of \citet{villani2009}. \citet{giannone2015} show that finding the right values for the hyperparameters in BVARs can significantly improve forecasting performance.
 Moreover, \citet{banbura} show that different degree of shrinkage (controlled by the hyperparameters) is necessary under different model specifications.